Rakka: Actor Model for Racket

 name : (or/c symbol? #f) = #f

-Starts a GenServer with impl and args.
-Optionally registers it under name.
+Starts a GenServer.
+Optionally registers under name.

 procedure